 - Job A: Cleaning and reconnecting the electrical connections and replacing a flood light atop a billboard (materials required include one lamp at $150).

 - Job B: Replacing the breakers on an old electrical distribution panel at an office building (materials required include 20 breakers at $20 each).

 - Job C: Pulling wire for a new residence under construction (materials required include 500 feet of wire at $0.14 per foot).

 Donnie successfully completed all three tasks.
-He spent 1 hour on the billboard, 2 hours on the electrical panel, and 3 hours on the residential installation.
-The other 2 hours of his 8-hour day were spent on indirect job administration and travel.
+He spent one hour on the billboard, two hours on the electrical panel, and three hours on the residential installation.
+The other two hours of his 8-hour day were spent on indirect job administration and travel.
 During the day, Donnie also used a roll of electrical tape ($3) and a box of wire nuts (60 nuts at $0.05 each).
 Donnie is paid $18 per hour.
 Donnie drove a truck and he used a variety of tools, ladders, and other specialized equipment.
 Jack is paid $25 per hour, and he does not work on any specific job.
 Instead, his time is spent doing inspections, getting permits, managing inventory, and other tasks.

 A logical starting point is to specifically track labor cost.
 Donnie, and the other electricians, fill out a time report documenting time spent on each job, as well as the time spent on other tasks:

 Jack keeps detailed records of the material released to each job.
 When Donnie gathered up the light bulbs, breakers, wire, tape, and wire nuts on the morning of the 14th, some system needed to be in place to “check out” this material.
 The document that is used for this process is called a “materials request” or materials requisition form.
 This form will show what material is leaving the available raw materials stock and being put into production.
 Sometimes a separate form is prepared for each item, and sometimes a running list similar to the following is used: